All Episodes

 We'll come back and broaden this discussion.

-With a rather high temperature, but nevertheless here.
+I'm Art Bell with a rather high temperature, but nevertheless here.

-What kind of a year, based on current trends, is 1998 going to be?
+Ask you generally, what kind of a year, based on current trends, is 1998 going to be?

-I've been at this almost 20 years.
+I've been at this for almost 20 years.

-And I can tell you that 1998 is probably one of the worst years we've looked at.
+We've been publishing for about 12, and I can tell you that 1998 is probably one of the worst years we've looked at.

 It is, actually.

-And, you know, we're not alarmists, but the data is coming in, and it's showing us that this is going to be a very difficult year financially, economically for the nation.
+And we're not gloom and doomers, and we're not alarmists, but the data is coming in, and it's showing us that this is going to be a very difficult year financially, economically for the nation.

-We're going to see more downsizing for the working people, and a lot of political unrest around the globe.
+We're going to see more downsizing for the working people and a lot of political unrest around the globe.

 We're in for some real tough sledding for the next couple of years.